bshivam0407/Drone-path-detection/README.md

 # Drone-path-detection

-We say say that every point in our map can be defined as a pair of latitude and longitude.
+We say that every point in our map can be defined as a pair of latitude and longitude.
 So using this information we are mapping those latitudes and longitudes into a 2 Dimensional matrix.

 From a research we know,